cybernetics/JTemplate/README.md

     </body>
     </html>

-Each marker type is discussed in more detail below.

 ## Variable Markers
-Variable markers inject a variable from the data dictionary into the output.
+Variable markers inject a value from the data dictionary into the output.
 For example:

     <p>Count: {{count}}</p>
     <p>Sum: {{sum}}</p>